Glench/jquery.floatScroll/README.md

 ## Options
 floatScroll() takes an optional hash of options.
 There are 3 options available:

-- *positionTop*: defauled to 0.
+- *positionTop*: defaulted to 0.
 Sets how far from the top of the browser window the elements should float.
-- *placeholderClass*: defauled to 'scrollPlaceholder'.
+- *placeholderClass*: defaulted to 'scrollPlaceholder'.
 The class of the placeholder element injected into the DOM so the page doesn't lose its fundamental layout.
 - *zIndex*: defaulted to 100000.
 Sets the CSS z-index of the elements when they are floated.

 ## Requirements